Advancing science.

 no adequate method existed

 We don't adapt existing software to our problems.
-We build the tools our research demands — validated, peer-reviewed, and deployable in real-world policy contexts.
+We build the tools our research demands, validated, peer-reviewed and deployable in real-world policy contexts.

 Economic Impact of Climate Change

-A quantitative modelling framework linking physical climate projections to macroeconomic outcomes — GDP, sectoral output, employment, and welfare — under different warming and policy scenarios.
+A quantitative modelling framework linking physical climate projections to macroeconomic outcomes: GDP, sectoral output, employment and welfare, under different warming and policy scenarios.

 Combines climate science with econometric and input-output modelling to produce country-level economic damage functions that can inform adaptation and mitigation cost-benefit analysis.